ovh/docs/pages/cloud/storage/object_storage/s3_limitations/guide.en-gb.md

 ### Maximum size per object / mpu / part

+#### Via a single PUT

-- Maximum 5 GB per object
+Maximum 5 GB per object (for objects whose size is above 5GB, use a multi-part upload)

+#### Via a multi-part upload (MPU)

+- size for a part must be between 5MB (minimum) and 5GB (maximum)
 - 10000 parts maximum in a mpu

-- 5MB is the minimum size for a part
+The theoretical maximum size of a single large object uploaded via MPU is thus 48TB.

 ### Maximum number of user accounts per project